 5. Join a professional association

-One of the best ways to build up your experience, network with other professionals and keep up-to-date with industry news is to join professional associations to build your local and industry networks.
+One of the best ways to build up your experience, network with other professionals, and stay updated with industry news is to join professional associations to build your local and industry networks.
+These associations often advertise what degree do you need to become a detective and what qualifications do I need to be a detective.

 Being a member of a professional association will also give you access to exclusive training and development opportunities, which can help you to further your career.